-5.4.1 Mission Phases Specification for Scenario 2a
+5.4.1 Mission Phases Specification for Scenario 1a

-In this section, the phases identified previously in Section 5.3.1 have been studied in detail for Scenario 2a.
+In this section, the phases identified previously in Section 5.3.1 have been studied in detail for Scenario 1a.
 In particular, only the phases with significant differences from the previous version are reported and specified.
 During the the mission study, we have chosen to always perform docking maneuvers as mating operations because of MOS is not equipped with a robotic arm capable of performing berthing operations.
 Below, the phases characterization from operational point of view.

-- Launch, Early operations and EOR to LOP-G are the same as the previous identified. - 4 Rendezvous and docking with ORS: all the operations required in ORS vicinity to dock ICV to ORS refueling docking port. - 5 Refueling: all the operations required to transfer fuel to ICV tank. - 6 Undocking from ORS: all the operations required to undock Cargo module from ORS. - 7 EOR to LOP-G: the electric orbit raising from ORS to LOP-G orbit. - 8 Rendezvous and docking with Cargo module: all operations required in LOP-G vicinity to dock ICV to Cargo module docking port. - 9 Undocking from LOP-G: all the operations required to undock Cargo module from LOP-G. - LOP-G MOS EOR, Rendezvous and docking with MOS, Checking and Cargo handling at MOS, Undocking from MOS and MOS LOP-G EOR are the same as the previous identified. - 15 Rendezvous and docking with LOP-G: all the operations required in the LOP-G vicinity to dock Cargo module to LOP-G docking port. - 16 Logistics, checking and maintenance: all the operations required to verify and guarantee the proper functioning of ICV. - 17 Undocking from Cargo module: all operations required to undock ICV from Cargo module.
+- Launch, Early operations and EOR to LOP-G are the same as the previous identified. - 4 Rendezvous and docking at LOP-G refueling docking port: all the operations required in LOP-G vicinity to dock ICV to LOP-G refueling docking port. - 5 Refueling: all the operations required to transfer fuel to ICV tank. - 6 Berthing and undocking (at LOP-G refueling docking port): all the operations required to attach ICV grasping mechanism to LOP-G robotic arm and to undock ICV from LOP-G refueling docking port. - 7 Relocation to Cargo module: mechanical displacement of the ICV, by means of LOP-G robotic arm, from LOP-G refueling docking port to Cargo module docking port. - 8 Docking and release (at Cargo module): all the operations required to dock ICV at Cargo module docking port and to detach ICV grasping mechanism from LOP-G robotic arm. - 9 Undocking from LOP-G: all the operations required to undock Cargo module from LOP-G. - LOP-G MOS EOR, Rendezvous and docking with MOS, Checking and Cargo handling at MOS, Undocking from MOS and MOS LOP-G EOR are the same as the previous identified. - 15 Rendezvous and docking with LOP-G: all the operations required in the LOP-G vicinity to dock Cargo module to LOP-G docking port. - 16 Logistics, checking and maintenance: all the operations required to verify and guarantee the proper functioning of ICV.